Skip to Content

 This is actually going to be a longer and more strenuous part of the hike, as you gain elevation through the forest.
 It is around 1.7 miles / 2.8 km to the entrance of the gorge from Hammersbach.

-The gorge portion of the trail is around 0.6 / 1 km long.
+The gorge portion of the trail is around 0.6 miles / 1 km long.
 Here you will find a boardwalk, small bridges, and a pathway etched into the gorge walls.

 It is just a beautiful hike to enjoy as you have the turquoise waters rushing through down below and the narrow gorge walls on either side.